 Our article, What Should You Look For In A Texas Teacher Training Program, further explains some things to consider when researching alternative certification programs.

-In addition to completing an approved educator program and passing certification exams, you must complete these final state requirements to earn your certification:
+In addition to completing an approved teacher preparation program and passing certification exams, you must complete these final state requirements to earn your certification:

-Navigating the process to earn your online teacher certification can be confusing and overwhelming, especially if you are uncertain of whether your qualifications meet state requirements.
+Navigating the process to earn your teaching certificate online and eventually teach in a school district can be confusing and overwhelming, especially if you are uncertain of whether your qualifications meet state requirements.

-Working with an alternative certification program that has positive reviews, and knowledgeable and experienced staff is important.
-That’s because you want a program that will take the time to speak with you, evaluate your credentials and help answer any questions you may have so that you can begin your journey toward reaching your teaching goals.
+Working with an alternative certification program that has positive reviews, effective tools and strategies, and knowledgeable and experienced instructors is important.
+The reason: You want an online teaching certificate program that will take the time to speak with you, evaluate your credentials and help answer any questions you may have so that you can begin your journey toward reaching your teaching goals.

 Micah is the Director of Curriculum & Technology.
 He holds a Bachelor of Arts in British Literature, from the University of North Texas and a Master of Arts in Teaching, from Louisiana College.
 In his previous career, Micah served for 14 years as a banker and bank manager.
 For the majority of this period, Micah managed the Downtown Fort Worth location of Frost Bank.
 In 2005, Micah finally surrendered to his true calling to be an educator.
 After a brief, but fulfilling term teaching high school English at Flower Mound High School in Lewisville ISD, Micah went to work for the family business, training teachers.